 A stunning dress designed by Holly Fulton and emblazoned with lips is another highlight.
 This dress was part of Fulton’s Autumn/Winter 2011 collection, which was loosely inspired by the love affair between the Duke of Westminster and the French fashion designer Coco Chanel, set against the backdrop of the Duke’s Scottish estate.

 Born in Edinburgh in 1977 and having studied at Edinburgh College of Art and the Royal College of Art, Fulton is a multi-award-winning designer, particularly known for her characteristic hand-drawn prints.
-In contrast to Fulton’s bold fashion piece, the Scottish Design Galleries will also feature a Jacobite garter made in around 1745 to allow its wearer to express their loyalty to the Jacobite cause in secret.
+In contrast to Fulton’s bold fashion piece, the Scottish Design Galleries also features a Jacobite garter made in around 1745 to allow its wearer to express their loyalty to the Jacobite cause in secret.

 Linoleum was a revolutionary product when it was invented in 1863 because it was hard-wearing, easy to clean and affordable, and Nairn Floors Ltd, based in the Fife town of Kirkcaldy, was one of the most important firms for the design and manufacture of linoleum in the world.
-Another material to revolutionise our lives was vulcanised rubber, so it’s fitting that the Scottish Design Galleries will showcase a pair of Hunter wellington boots.
+Another material to revolutionise our lives was vulcanised rubber, so it’s fitting that the Scottish Design Galleries showcases a pair of Hunter wellington boots.
 Constructed of 28 pieces of 100 per cent rubber, the design makes the boots entirely waterproof.
 Originally called the North British Rubber Company, the business was founded in Edinburgh in 1856.

-Another highlight object you’ll see in the Scottish Design Galleries is a model of Maggie’s Dundee, opened in 2003 and the first UK building designed by the internationally renowned architect Frank Gehry.
+Another highlight object in the Scottish Design Galleries is a model of Maggie’s Dundee, opened in 2003 and the first UK building designed by the internationally renowned architect Frank Gehry.
 Maggie’s Centres was founded by Maggie Keswick Jencks, her husband Charles Jencks and her cancer nurse Laura Lee, in response to Maggie’s own experience of cancer.
 Gehry’s design is consciously domestic in scale and recalls traditional Scottish architecture.
 The white-harled exterior reflects traditional Scottish building techniques, and the tower recalls the drystone conical Iron Age brochs.

 The brief for all Maggie’s Centres is the same: to offer free, practical and emotional support for all people living with cancer, and their family and friends, in an uplifting environment through its architectural design.
 This pioneering approach can now be seen in 21 Maggie’s Centres in the UK and abroad, designed by a wide range of architects who have all responded to the same brief in very different ways.